Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Methodology

 \subsection{Overview}

+Fig.~\ref{Fig:overview} shows the pipeline of Equi-RO.
+Standard 4D radar odometry faces two primary challenges: the sparsity of radar point clouds and the ego-motion dependent nature of Doppler velocities.
+To address sparsity and noise, we structure the point cloud as a graph rather than isolated points.
+This allows us to explicitly define edge features that capture local relative patterns, aggregating information from neighbors to improve robustness.
+To address the motion coupling of Doppler velocity, we mathematically derive invariant compensated velocities to decouple the object's motion from the ego-vehicle's rotation.

-The overall pipeline of Equi-RO is illustrated in Fig.~\ref{Fig:overview}.
-Two consecutive frames of 4D mmWave radar point clouds are first pre-processed to estimate the ego-vehicle's velocity and to generate invariant compensated node and edge velocities based on Doppler velocity.
-The processed point clouds are represented as graphs, with carefully defined node and edge features.
-An SE(3)-equivariant network based on LN~\cite{lin2024lie} is employed to extract and aggregate node-level equivariant features, while both node- and edge-level invariant features are fed into an EGNN-based~\cite{satorras2021n} module.
-The combined features are ultimately used to estimate the relative transformation $(R, t)$ between the two input frames, achieving robust registration even under large rotations.
+Based on these pre-processed inputs, we extract equivariant geometric structures (e.g., 3D coordinates that transform consistently with the sensor) and invariant physical features (e.g., RCS and our derived Doppler velocity that remain unchanged under the sensor's rotation or translation), and process these features with different networks.
+The equivariant features enable the network to reason about relative motion during scan matching, while the invariant features remain consistent across different sensor orientations, providing pose-independent cues.
+Specifically, an SO(3)-equivariant network based on LN~\cite{lin2024lie} is employed to extract node-level equivariant features, while both node- and edge-level invariant features are fed into an EGNN-based~\cite{satorras2021n} module.
+The output features are used to estimate the relative transformation $(\bm{R}, \bm{t})$ between the two input frames, achieving robust registration even under large rotations.